-The TEROS 21 works seamlessly with METER data loggers and the METER ZSC Bluetooth® sensor interface.
+The TEROS 21 works seamlessly with METER data loggers.
 The TEROS 21 can also be used with other data loggers, such as those from Campbell Scientific, Inc. For extensive directions on how to integrate the sensors into third-party loggers, refer to the TEROS 21 Integrator Guide.

 TEROS 21 sensors require an excitation voltage in the range of 3.9 to 15 VDC and operate at a 3.6-VDC level for data communication.
-TEROS 21 can be integrated using SDI-12 protocol.
+TEROS 21 can be integrated using DDI serial or SDI-12 protocol.
 See the TEROS 21 Integrator Guide for details on interfacing with data acquisition systems.

-TEROS 21 sensors comes with a 3.5-mm stereo plug connector (Figure 1) to facilitate easy connection with METER loggers.
+TEROS 21 sensors come with a 3.5-mm stereo plug connector (Figure 1) to facilitate easy connection with METER loggers.
 TEROS 21 sensors may be ordered with stripped and tinned wires to facilitate connecting to some third-party loggers (Section 2.2.2).